elliottbolzan/SLogo/DESIGN.md

 **How does this API support features from the assignment specification?**

-* *Recognize these basic commands*  -- implemented by `parse(String input);` which parses the string input and returns the correct command to the front-end.
+* *Recognize these basic commands*  -- implemented by `public Node parse(String input, boolean addToHistory);` which parses the string input and returns the correct command to the front-end.

-* *Throw errors that result from incorrectly entered commands* -- implemented by `BadInput();` which throws an exception when the input string is incorrectly entered.
+* *Throw errors that result from incorrectly entered commands* -- implemented within the parser by calling the `public void showMessage(String message);` which shows a message when the command is incorrectly entered.

 **What resources does this API use?**